 Paddy came to Britain in 1932 to take up a scholarship at Trinity College and, by 1935, had joined the British Communist Party.
 He met and married Bella Lerner within three weeks of meeting her that same year and their son, Mick, was born in 1936.

-The following year, Paddy Costello acted as courier for the British Communist Party and carried the equivalent of $30,000 to its sister party in India but his involvement in such work soon faded.
+The following year, Paddy Costello (pictured below in India) acted as a courier for the British Communist Party and carried the equivalent of $30,000 to its sister party in India but his involvement in such work soon faded.

 Indeed, Paddy left the Communist Party in 1939 but Bella remained a Communist all her life.
 He went from teaching ancient history in Exeter the following year to being offered a job with the New Zealand legation in Moscow in 1944.
 This arose perhaps in part due to his wide command of languages and in full knowledge by the New Zealand government of the time of his still left-wing views.
 Paddy’s wife and son went with him.